simple-acme/simple-acme.github.io/reference/plugins/store/p7bfile.md

         name: Typical
         cmd: '[‑‑p7bfilepath C:\Certificates\] [‑‑p7bfilename mycert]'
 ---
 Exports a P7B archive file including the certificate and the chain, and places it in a folder of your choice.
-By default the file name will be the common name of the certificate (i.e. the primary host name), but this may be overruled.
+By default, the file name will be the common name of the certificate (i.e. the primary host name), but this may be overruled.

 <div class="callout-block callout-block-danger pb-1 mt-3">